Layering

 of the contrasting fabrics underneath.
 Opaque and sheer fabrics are combined.

 Some layers may be partial.
-Some may be made up of thread ends or fabric
+Some may be made up of thread ends or cut fabric

 the layers beneath.
-You may also cut right through all layers and reverse-
+After stitching, you may also cut right through all layers and

-appliqué further layers behind the opening thus created.
+reverse-appliqué further layers behind the opening thus created.
+Then the design is

-mean layering the same type of stitch two or more times and then, for the last
+It can also mean layering the same type of stitch two or more times and then, for

-layer, choosing a thread, colour and type of stitch which will contrast clearly with
+the last layer, choosing a thread, colour and type of stitch which will contrast clearly

 workshop of mine entitled Layering, Optical Colour-mixing and Texture. © I have